mpcarr/vpx-glf/docs/tutorial/tutorial-trough.md

 ### Configuration

-The default settings for the trough are a 6 ball setup.
+The default settings for the trough ia a 6 ball setup.
 To change this there will be a table option automatically added by GLF.
 Press F12 to open the VPX options menu and navigate to the table options.
 You will see a setting for trough capacity.
 You can change this here whilst a game is not in progress.

 ![trough2](../images/tutorial-trough2.png)